a-farsi/vagrant-3-vm-shell-provisioner/README.md

 </p>
 <p align="center"> Test the application on web browser </p>

-Usualy, when finishing with our VMs, we should stop and destroy them using :
+Usually, when we have finished with our VMs, we should stop and destroy them using :
 ```
 vagrant halt
 ```